 Have you always just relied on the main ceiling light for rooms like the kitchen?
 Did you know that you could not only make your kitchen more practical, but actually more striking by using lighting in clever ways?
 By investing in more than one type of lighting, you can give your kitchen real atmosphere.
+Also, if you haven’t already make sure you check out this really helpful Kitchen Remodeling Guide.
 Try using under cabinet lighting to help brighten darker counter tops that are blocked from the main light up above on the ceiling and you could also consider having lighting in the most used parts.

 To help make the lighting more cost-effective, opt for LED bulbs instead of incandescent and fluorescent, and consider buying a motion sensor system, so the lights only come on when people are in the kitchen.

 Even if you have good central heating, there are parts of the home that still need a little bit extra warmth.
 The kitchen is often overlooked in this regard though because it is seen as being a warm room.
 That is only the case when you are actually cooking though.
 As kitchens have become family rooms in most households, you should think about choosing a plinth heater to help make your kitchen more comfortable.